 Organizational failure can be well explained using two advanced theories.
 According to organizational ecology and classical industrial theories, they depict that organizational managers are limited by the environmental and exogenous industrial constraints which leave them with limited powers to make impactful choices (Smith & Graves, 2020).
-The ecological theory breaks down organizational failure into two different stage phenomena (Cameron, Sutton & Whetten,2019).
+The ecological theory breaks down organizational failure into two different stage phenomena (Cameron, Sutton & Whetten, 2019).
 The first phenomenon occurs when an organizations adaptation to the set business focus or domain diminishes.
 The second phenomenon occurs when the company's human and financial resources reduce.
-These two stages are a clear indication that the organization is losing its micro-niche and is poor in converting its outputs for new inputs.
-Organizations decline due to their inability to adapt to the changing environment (Weitzel & Jonsson, 2018).
+These two stages are a clear indication that the organizations decline due to their inability to adapt to the changing environment (Weitzel & Jonsson, 2018).
 Organizations should, therefore, formulate and implement turnaround strategies that can help them match the pressure and competition in their environment (Wheelan & Hunger, 2008).